-Included in Question public Notes Scoring Criteria Scoring registrars via requirements in the Registry-Registrar Agreement (RRA)) may include, but are not limited to: Requiring multi-factor authentication (i.e., strong passwords, tokens, one-time passwords) from registrants to process update, transfers, and deletion requests; Requiring multiple, unique points of contact to request and/or approve update, transfer, and deletion requests; and Requiring the notification of multiple, unique points of contact when a domain has been updated, transferred, or deleted.
-A complete answer is expected to be no more than 20 pages. posting Notes Range Criteria Scoring 29 Rights Protection Mechanisms: Applicants must describe how their registry will comply with policies and practices that minimize abusive registrations and other activities that affect the legal rights of others, such as the Uniform Domain Name Dispute Resolution Policy (UDRP), Uniform Rapid Suspension (URS) system, and Trademark Claims and Sunrise services at startup.
+Question Included in public posting Notes Scoring Range Criteria registrars via requirements in the Registry-Registrar Agreement (RRA)) may include, but are not limited to: Requiring multi-factor authentication (i.e., strong passwords, tokens, one-time passwords) from registrants to process update, transfers, and deletion requests; Requiring multiple, unique points of contact to request and/or approve update, transfer, and deletion requests; and Requiring the notification of multiple, unique points of contact when a domain has been updated, transferred, or deleted.
+A complete answer is expected to be no more than 20 pages. hormP 29 Rights Protection Mechanisms: Applicants must describe how their registry will comply with policies and practices that minimize abusive registrations and other activities that affect the legal rights of others, such as the Uniform Domain Name Dispute Resolution Policy (UDRP), Uniform Rapid Suspension (URS) system, and Trademark Claims and Sunrise services at startup.
 A complete answer should include: A description of how the registry operator will implement safeguards against allowing unqualified registrations (e.g., registrations made in violation of the registry's eligibility restrictions or policies), and reduce opportunities for behaviors such as phishing or pharming.
-At a minimum, the registry operator must offer a Sunrise period and a Trademark Claims service during the required time periods, and implement decisions rendered under the URS on an ongoing basis; and A description of resourcing plans for the Y 0-2 Complete answer describes mechanisms designed to: (1) prevent abusive registrations, and (2) identify and address the abusive use of registered names on an ongoing basis.
-2 - exceeds requirements: Response meets all attributes for a score of 1 and includes: Identification of rights protection as a core objective, supported by a well-developed plan for rights protection; and Mechanisms for providing effective protections that exceed minimum requirements (e.g., RPMs in addition to those required in the registry agreement).
-1 - meets requirements: Response includes An adequate description of RPMs that substantially demonstrates the applicant's capabilities and knowledge required to meet this element; A commitment from the applicant to implement of rights protection mechanisms sufficient to comply with minimum requirements in Specification 7; Plans that are sufficient to result in compliance with contractual requirements;
+At a minimum, the registry operator must offer a Sunrise period and a Trademark Claims service during the required time periods, and implement decisions rendered under the URS on an ongoing basis; and A description of resourcing plans for the Y 0-2 Complete answer desc mechanisms designed (1) prevent abusive registrations, and (2) identify and address abusive use of register names on an ongoing b

+Scoring scribes d to: ss the ered basis.
+2 - exceeds requirements: Response meets all attributes for a score of 1 and includes: (1) Identification of rights protection as a core objective, supported by a well-developed plan for rights protection; and (2) Mechanisms for providing effective protections that exceed minimum requirements (e.g., RPMs in addition to those required in the registry agreement).
+1 - meets requirements: Response includes (1) An adequate description of RPMs that substantially demonstrates the applicant's capabilities and knowledge required to meet this element; (2) A commitment from the applicant to implement of rights protection mechanisms sufficient to result in compliance with contractual requirements;